 A good real estate agent is similar in nature to a conductor of a symphony, coordinating the different players to make a successful transaction a reality.
 At different points in the process, the real estate agent is a salesperson, a buyer’s advocate, an analyst, a business manager, a consultant, a negotiator, and a marketer, just to name a few.
 We have found there are a number of qualities and traits that successful real estate professionals share.

-10. Problem solver mindset.
 Do you enjoy coming up with creative solutions to problems or issues?
 Many successful real estate agents know how to properly showcase a house to make it more marketable and develop creative MLS listings to attract the right buyers.
 (For more about mindset, check out this article.)

-9. Self-motivated entrepreneur.
 Having a desire to control your own professional destiny and be your own boss is a trait shared by top real estate professionals.
 To be successful in real estate requires a high degree of self-motivation, drive, and smart decision making.
 (If you'd like some help with motivation, check out these five quotes.)

-5. Engaging personality.
 A good real estate agent doesn’t just sell properties—they sell themselves.
 It’s important to show your real personality.
-People will respond to you if you have a great attitude, are personable and honest, have confidence in your abilities, and get a sense of fulfillment by serving others.
+People will respond to you if you have a great attitude, are personable and honest, have confidence in your abilities, and are interested in helping them and others.

 FREE eBook: Launching Your Real Estate Career